-Have you ever experienced an emotional or physical high so great that it made coming back to the real world seem difficult?
-Some people with experience using drugs can attest to it, as it causes a rush of serotonin or dopamine that then needs to be replenished over the following days, leaving the person feeling drained or emotionally raw.
+Ever felt so high you couldn’t get back to normal?
+People who have used drugs before can confirm it.
+The drug causes a rush in serotonin and dopamine which then needs replenishment over the next days.
+This leaves the individual feeling emotionally raw or drained.
 Oddly enough, this is also a phenomenon in the convention-going community, referred to as ‘Con Drop’ in which they feel burned out and irritable in the days following a convention.

-For enjoyers of BDSM, Sub Drop tends to follow in the hours or even a day or two after a particularly heavy or intense session in which their system gets flooded with endorphins.
+Sub Drop is a popular BDSM product for those who enjoy it.
+It usually follows a heavy session or intense session where their system has been flooded by endorphins.
 I say hours or days after because everyone’s metabolic rate is different and processes excess levels of endorphins and dopamine over varying lengths of time.

 You may not even notice that you’re experiencing Sub Drop after an intense BDSM scene until you need to deal with something stressful and find that it’s affecting you more than it normally would.
-Otherwise, you may find yourself more irritable than normal, or perhaps needing to be alone or surrounded by people.
+You may feel more stressed than usual, be more irritable, or need to be surrounded by people.
 It’s different for everyone, but the bottom line is that someone experiencing Sub Drop will find themselves acting or reacting in ways that they normally don’t.

 It’s just like depression in that your body is trying to reboot its normal levels of stress and happiness hormones.
-The hormones that tend to be at play prior to and during the Sub Drop can be:
+Sub Drop hormones can be affected before and after the Sub Drop.

-- Epinephrine: AKA adrenaline, which is a bodily response to stress.
+- Epinephrine: AKA adrenaline.
+This is your body’s response to stress.
 To your primal brain, the pain being inflicted during a BDSM session isn’t so much different from, say, a bobcat attack and it responds in a way that it thinks is appropriate.

 Some Subs even keep an Aftercare Kit full of things like sugary snacks, scented candles, even a pair of warm & fuzzy socks to keep them feeling calm in the meantime.

-Be with them, be around them, or totally ignore them.
-Some Subs require extra attention and affection during this time, while others will want to be left alone to deal with their feelings themselves.
+Be there for them, be near them, or ignore them completely.
+Some Subs need more attention and affection while others prefer to be alone to process their emotions.
 Others still will want the presence of a person without any interaction — just sharing space in a together-but-solitary way.
-The one going through the Sub Drop always chooses the way he or she wants to deal with feelings and has to communicate them to the partner.
+Sub Drop allows the person to choose how to handle their emotions and must communicate these to the partner.